-The Office of Retirement Services administers retirement programs for Michigan's state employees, public school employees, judges, state police, and National Guard.
-ORS serves over 515,000 customers including approximately 250,000 active, and 265,000 retired members representing approximately one out of every fourteen Michigan adults, including customers living in approximately one out of every nine Michigan households.
+The Office of Retirement Services administers retirement programs for Michigan's state employees, public school employees, judges, state police, and National Guard members.
+ORS serves more than 553,000 customers (approximately 267,000 active and 288,000 retired), representing one of every 14 Michigan adults.
+ORS customers live in approximately one of every nine Michigan households.

-Within these systems, ORS administers four defined benefit pension plans, two defined contribution pension plans, and one defined benefit plus a defined contribution plan with combined net assets of nearly $60.9 billion.
-ORS is responsible for the 16th largest public pension system in the US and the 48th largest pension system in the world.
-In fiscal year 2014, ORS paid out over $6.9 billion in pension and health benefits.
+Within these systems, ORS administers five defined benefit pension plans, four defined benefit retiree healthcare plans, and two defined contribution plans, managing combined net assets of over $73.3 billion.
+ORS is responsible for the 18th largest public pension system in the US and the 43rd largest pension system in the world.
+In fiscal year 2019, ORS paid out more than $7.7 billion in pension and healthcare benefits.

 ORS is a division of Michigan's Department of Technology, Management and Budget.

-ORS has recently been awarded the 2014 Public Pension Coordinating Council Standards Award from the Public Pension Coordinating Councils Standards Program (PPCC) for both funding and administration.
+ORS was awarded the 2019 Standards Award from the Public Pension Coordinating Councils Standards Program (PPCC) for both funding and administration.
 ORS has received this award every year since 2004.
 The PPCC Standards reflect expectations for public retirement system management and administration, and serve as a benchmark for all defined benefit public plans to be measured.

 Government Finance Officers Association Award

 The Government Finance Officers Association of the United States and Canada awarded the retirement system with the Certificate of Achievement for Excellence in Financial Reporting for our fiscal year 2018 comprehensive annual financial report.
 This marks the 28th consecutive year ORS has received this prestigious award.